loky9000/broadleaf-starter-kit/README.md

  - Install Broadleaf DemoSite with Admin panel  on one or more Tomcat nodes in parallel
  - Install Haproxy as load balance for application nodes
  - Install SolrCloud with Zookeeper ensemble and point application to Zookeper hosts
- - Scale app and back in application nodes
+ - Scale app and down application cluster
  - Rebuild application by switching git branch

 Configurations